 Foreclosure can be a serious issue, and it is best to get foreclosure help as soon as possible.
 Beware of loan mod “companies’- they are almost always a scam.
 Contact a licensed, skilled foreclosure defense attorney if you need foreclosure help.
 Keith Gantenbein is the premier foreclosure defense attorney, located in Denver and serving all of Colorado.
 Colorado foreclosure defense attorney Keith Gantenbein has been featured on both national and local news multiple times, known for his tireless and effective work for homeowners.
 He recently worked with Colorado Rep. Beth McCann and Senator Jesse Ulibarri in drafting and passing 2 Colorado House Bills to protect homeowners: the first in the State of Colorado.
 You can read more about Denver foreclosure defense attorney Keith Gantenbein HERE.

-Keith Gantenbein, of The Gantenbein Law Firm, Colorado foreclosure defense practice includes foreclosure prevention, judicial foreclosure, HOA foreclosures, evictions, loan modifications, cash for keys, foreclosure settlement, short sale assistance, Rule 120 Foreclosure Hearings, foreclosure assistance, post-foreclosure litigation, foreclosure set-aside, and all other foreclosure defense legal assistance.
+Keith Gantenbein, of The Gantenbein Law Firm, Colorado foreclosure defense practice includes Colorado foreclosure help, such as foreclosure prevention, evictions, judicial foreclosure, HOA foreclosures, loan modifications, cash for keys, foreclosure settlement, short sale assistance, foreclosure assistance, foreclosure help in Denver, Rule 120 Foreclosure Hearings, post-foreclosure litigation, foreclosure set-aside, Colorado foreclosure help, and all other foreclosure defense legal assistance.
 His real estate practice includes real estate closings, title issues, quiet title, real estate contracts, lien issues, bankruptcies, mortgage negotiations, lender liability, real estate litigation, evictions, contracts and landlord/tenant.
-If you think you will be facing foreclosure, or are in the foreclosure process, or have had a wrongful foreclosure, contact Colorado foreclosure defense attorney Keith Gantenbein at (303) 618-2122 for a one-hour consultation, where he will discuss your situation and go over all your options with you.
+If you think you will be facing foreclosure, or are in the foreclosure process, or have had a wrongful foreclosure, contact Colorado foreclosure defense attorney Keith Gantenbein at 303-618-2122 for a one-hour consultation, where he will discuss your situation and go over all your options with you.

 Keith Gantenbein also practices homeowner defense against HOAS- including HOA foreclosures, HOA liens, HOA lawsuits and defense against wrongful covenant enforcement.

-Gantenbein Law Firm practice includes Colorado Foreclosure Defense, Colorado Real Estate Law, Colorado and Federal Tax Law, Colorado Business Law, Credit Dispute and Credit Repair, and Colorado Wills & Trusts.
-For more information, visit our website: www.gantenbeinlaw.com
+Gantenbein Law Firm practice includes Colorado Foreclosure Defense, Colorado Real Estate Law, Colorado and Federal Tax Law, Colorado Business Law, Colorado Wills & Trusts, and Credit Dispute and Credit Repair.
+For more information, visit our WEBSITE.